velipso/whisky/README.md

 [Math for Game Programmers: Noise-Based RNG](https://www.youtube.com/watch?v=LWFzPP8ZbdU) by Squirrel Eiserloh.

-In summary, stateless RNGs are pure functions, which means they play nice with threads, and can be accessed out of order.
+In summary, stateless RNGs are [pure functions](https://en.wikipedia.org/wiki/Pure_function), which means they play nice with threads, optimizers, and can be accessed out of order.
 They are not seeded like typical RNGs.

 If you prefer having state, you can easily add it back in.
 For example: